 Today, just about everyone knows that alcohol is addictive.
 However, alcohol is a legal substance.
 Many people don’t realize how quickly alcohol addiction can take over their lives and leave a trail of damage in its wake.
-There’s a thin line between drinking heavily every once in awhile and a dangerous path that leads to alcoholism.
+There’s a thin line between drinking heavily every once in a while and a dangerous path that leads to alcoholism.
+Keep reading to find out more about alcohol addiction and treatment today.

 How Casual Drinking Leads to Alcohol Addiction